 The magic of Paint is immediate, whether highlighting the architectural detail of a room, emphasizing its size or concealing its diminutive portions, accenting furniture or simply adding a splash of freshness, sexiness, luxury or sophistication.
 The 1990’s/2000’s all beige limitations left spaces feeling unfinished, “un-lived” and most significantly, unloved.

 A colour blocked wall in a Hot Pink.
-Razzle Dazzle by the essential Benjamin Moore is shown above… for a deeper more earthier pink try BEET by Martha Stewart Paint, it will give your space a sexy richness and personality.
+Razzle Dazzle by the essential Benjamin Moore is shown above… for a deeper more earthier pink try BEET by Martha Stewart Paint (now discontinued but her paint palette lives on) it will give your space a sexy richness and personality.

 This all white space is given impact and vitality with the simple addition of painting the door canary yellow.